mani53-dev/artools/README.md

 A Dart package that provides handy extensions and helper functions, for a smooth and efficient coding experience.

+Visit [EXTENSIONS.md](https://github.com/mani53-dev/artools/blob/main/DOC_EXTENSION.md) for a complete list of all the available extensions.

 ## Types of Extensions
 - Date Handling <br>
 - String Utilities <br>